aslanbayli/MeshNet/README.md

 Can we build an ML-based device-to-streaming mapping system that can predict the device (a.k.a MAC address) based on the streaming service data provided by the Nielsen meter with at least 80% prediction accuracy (rate of true positives).

 ## Design
-Because mesh networks naturally form a graph structured data, we have arrived at a conclusion to model our deep learning model as a Graph Neural Network (GNN).
+Because mesh networks naturally form a graph structured data, we have arrived at a conclusion to model our deep learning network as a Graph Neural Network (GNN).

 ### GNNS
 A GNN is an optimizable transformation on all attributes of the graph (nodes, edges, global-context) that preserves graph symmetries (permutation invariances).